TOTALLY IRRELEVANT PRODUCTIONS

 Picture

 Kit Goldstein Grant is an international composer, lyricist, and librettist, with musicals produced from NYC to South Africa.
-She teaches with the New York City Children’s Theatre, the New Jersey Performing Arts Center, and Broadway Unlimited.
+She recently wrote the musical MICRO-FACE, for NPR podcast PLANET MONEY, and she teaches with the New York City Children’s Theatre, the Met Opera Guild, and the New Jersey Performing Arts Center.
 Her musicals have been seen in South Africa (THE NOSE, Anex Theatre Productions) and in New York City at Theatre Row (THE GIANT HOAX), the Master Theater (THE NOSE), the Strawberry One-Act Festival (THE COMMUTERS), The Players Theatre (WHERE ANGELS FEAR TO TREAD), and Theatre for the New City (THE WRONG BOX).
 Kit has studied at Juilliard and the Tony-Award winning BMI Musical Theatre Writing Workshop, and loves sharing her love of writing with students of all ages! www.kitgoldstein.com

 Picture